babeheim/moralizing-gods-reanalysis/README.md

 ## Reproduction of Whitehouse, et al. Findings

-Seshat data file "exportdat.csv" was scraped on 10 January 2018.
-All other project data files are found in `data/`.
+All project data files are found in `data/`.
+Seshat database file "exportdat.csv" was scraped on 10 January 2018.
 Steps 1 to 3 reshape this data and apply a multiple-imputation algorithm to fill in missing predictor values, resulting in `PC1_traj_merged.csv`.
 This file serves as the primary data source for steps 4 (preparing the t-tests) and 6 (preparing the logistic regression).

 t-tests: